ADD-ONS / ANTICOAGULANT THERAPY

 - renal impairment does not affect the reversal effect of idarucizumab ⇒ no dose adjustment is required

-- resuming antithrombotic therapy
+Resuming antithrombotic therapy

 - patients treated with dabigatran have underlying conditions predisposing them to thromboembolic events